 - 1. A billing party shall perform the following functions and responsibilities: - a.
 If the bill ready method is used, receive bill charges and other billing information from the non-billing party; - b.
 If the rate ready method is used, receive rates, rate codes and/or prices (fixed and/or variable) and other billing information from the non-billing party; - c.
 Receive bill messages and bill inserts from the non-billing party; - d.
 If the bill ready method is used, acknowledge receipt of the non-billing party's information and accept or reject it; - e.
-If the rate ready method is used,1 calculate billed charges, including sales and use taxes; the non-billing party is required to provide the customer's sales and use tax rate to the billing party;
+If the rate ready method is used,1 calculate billed charges, including sales and use taxes; the non-billing party is required to provide the customer's sales and use tax rate to the billing party; - f.
+Print or make available electronically consolidated bills that state the non-billing party's charges, including taxes, arrearages, late fees, and bill messages;

-A distribution utility electing the rate ready method for utility consolidated billing is not obligated to calculate or bill separately for other goods and services that an ESCO may provide.
+1 A distribution utility electing the rate ready method for utility consolidated billing is not obligated to calculate or bill separately for other goods and services that an ESCO may provide.